-Yakult was developed over 85 years ago by the Japanese scientist Dr Shirota, who in the 1930s selected and cultivated L. casei Shirota, a unique strain of bacteria that is scientifically proven to reach the gut alive.
+Yakult is a skimmed milk drink which was developed over 85 years ago by the Japanese scientist Dr Shirota.
+In the 1930s, he selected and cultivated L. casei Shirota, a unique strain of bacteria that is scientifically proven to reach the gut alive.

-Every little bottle of Yakult contains at least 20 billion L. casei Shirota.
+Every little bottle of Yakult contains 20 billion friendly L. casei Shirota.
 Around the world, more than 40 million Yakult products are consumed every day, in 40 countries and regions.
-There are two products available in the UK and Ireland, Yakult Original and Yakult Light – the reduced sugar and fewer calories version, enriched with vitamins D & E.
+There are three products available in the UK and Ireland: Yakult Original, Yakult Balance – enriched with vitamin D – which supports immunity and muscle & bone health – and vitamin E – and Yakult Plus – which is rich in vitamin C which supports the immune system and helps lower fatigue.
+It also contains fibre that can feed the bacteria in the gut.

-Both products are gluten free, fat free and suitable for vegetarians.
-For more information, please visit www.yakult.ie or find us on Facebook (@YakultUKIE) and Instagram (@Yakult_UKIreland).
+All products are gluten free, fat free and suitable for vegetarians.
+For more information, please visit www.yakult.co.uk or find us on Facebook (@YakultUKIE) and Instagram (@Yakult_UKIreland).

 Yakult and Science